Speaking through the prophet Isaiah, the Lord continues to call out to invite all of us to taste and see that He is good.

 And I will make an everlasting covenant with you—

 God’s comforting waters surround us and ease our anxieties and worries.
-The healing waters bring wholeness, and the lightness of youth returns to our spirits.
+His healing Spirit brings wholeness and the lightness of youth to our spirits.
 God promises so many good things to all who will turn to Him.

 Water is fundamental to life.
 God provides the rain and snow to bring forth abundant beauty and nourishment, just as He gives His living word to bless and sustain our souls.